erikwestlund/ohdsi-test-data/README.md

 ## Set up an SQLite databse

 1. cd to repo `cd $HOME/ohdsi-test-data`
-2. Fetch the sqlite data: `bash fetch-data.sh`
+2. Fetch the DDLs and fixture data: `bash fetch-data.sh`

 The data will now be located at `$HOME/ohdsi-test-data/cdm.sqlite` where `$HOME` is the user's home directory.